wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/shape-data/includes/3-combine-data-shaping-functions.md

         SearchInput.Text, \"AddressLine1\", \"AddressLine2\")

 By breaking the complex formula down into smaller, working parts, you will have a much better experience creating an app.
-Within PowerApps, you can utilize the concept of using one function to supply information to another function in many places.
+Within Power Apps, you can utilize the concept of using one function to supply information to another function in many places.